Everest Base camp Trek

 • Kathmandu to Jiri Bus ticket

-• National permit, permit Gaurishanker Conservation permit and Khumbu region every permit.
+• National permit, Gaurishanker Conservation permit and every Khumbu region permit.

 • Accommodation, food, & Tea/coffee during trek